jrb-s2c-github/atomika/README.md

 *repo, admin:public_key, user, and admin:gpg_key*.

 ## Testing Ingress and MetalLB LoadBalancer
-This is performed at the end of the boot, but are documented here for the sake completion.
+This is performed at the end of the boot, but are documented here for the sake of completion.

 1) Run 'kubectl get service ingress-nginx-controller --namespace=ingress-nginx' and check that an IP address has been assigned to field "EXTERNAL-IP".
 This means MetalLB is listening on this IP address.
 2) Run 'kubectl create deployment demo --image=httpd --port=80' to install web server